warlock4980/My_FlappyBird_App/README.md

 https://www.cleanpng.com/free/flappy-bird.html

-Check out Mitch Koko's video on YouTube for a detailed tutorial. https://youtu.be/vgmVPpFP0fI
+Check out Mitch Koko's video on YouTube for a detailed tutorial:

+FLAPPY BIRD • FLUTTER FROM SCRATCH https://youtu.be/vgmVPpFP0fI

-Main code was added to .dart files in the /lib directory.
+Main code for bird, barriers, and simple game mechanics was added to .dart files in the /lib directory.

 ## Getting Started